Agomps/MimirCode/README.md

    ```
    git clone https://github.com/Agomps/MimirCode.git
    ```
-   Replace `[username]` with the username of the repository owner and `MimirCode` with the name of the specific repository you are cloning.

 2. Navigate to the project directory:
    ```
    cd MimirCode
    ```
-   Replace `MimirCode` with the name of the project directory you just cloned.

 3. Create a new Python virtual environment using the venv module:
    ```
    python3 -m venv venv